XpiritBV/ContainerWorkshop-Docs/Lab7-Security.md

 Open the solution `ContainerWorkshop.sln` in Visual Studio.
 Take your time to navigate the code and familiarize yourself with the various projects in the solution.
 You should be able to identify these:
 - `GamingWebApp`, an ASP.NET MVC Core frontend
-- `Leaderboard.WebAPI`, an ASP.NET Core Web API.
+- `LeaderboardWebAPI`, an ASP.NET Core Web API.

 For now, a SQL Server for Linux container instance is providing the developer backend for data storage.
 This will be changed later on.
-Make sure you run the SQL Server as desribed in [Lab 2](https://github.com/XpiritBV/ContainerWorkshop2018Docs/blob/master/Lab2-Docker101.md#lab-2---docker-101).
+Make sure you run the SQL Server as desribed in [Lab 2](Lab2-Docker101.md#lab-2---docker-101).

 Navigate to 'user@machine:/mnt/c/Sources/ContainerWorkshop-Docs/resources/lab07'